junaid-kazi/my-first-repository/README.md

 # my-first-repository
-this is my first repository on github
+This is my first repository on github.

+# Guidelines
+You can add your cool codes here.